 Paul never regards the flesh as being evil in and of itself with the true picture being that the whole person has become (due to the fall) the vehicle for sin.

 The Greek word for body/flesh (soma/sarx) literally means ‘the substance of all that man has become and refers to that which is transient and passing.
-Peter contrasts the transient nature of man to the everlasting word of God in 1 Peter 1:24-25 with words that point to the writings of Isaiah as well as the Psalmist: -
+For example, Peter, in his letter, contrasts the transient nature of man to the everlasting word of God in 1 Peter 1:24-25 with words that point to the writings of Isaiah as well as the Psalmist: -

 “A voice says, "Cry out."
 And I said, "What shall I cry?"
 "All men are like grass, and all their glory is like the flowers of the field.
-The grass withers and the flowers fall, because the breath of the Lord blows on them.
+The grass withers and the flowers fall because the breath of the Lord blows on them.
 Surely the people are grass.
 The grass withers and the flowers fall, but the word of our God stands forever."
+Isaiah 40:6-8

 Due to sin and separation from God we all face physical death and in this way the body can be seen as transient and passing – its present form will pass away.
 Yet those who have placed their trust in Christ know that there will be a bodily resurrection for as Paul writes…